google/googletest/docs/advanced.md

 *   The `timestamp` attribute records the local date and time of the test execution.

+*   The `file` and `line` attributes record the source file location, where the test was defined.

 *   Each `<failure>` element corresponds to a single failed googletest assertion.